Steps to Setting a Realistic Debt Goal

 Paying off your debt is never as simple as racking it up.
 It could take several years to pay off your debt.
 Know that upfront and it won’t be so shocking when you enter your second and third years of debt repayment.

 Stay motivated by keeping your debt motivation notes up-to-date and in front of your face.
 Track your debt progress.
-Update your balances, amount paid to date, and amount left until payoff.
+Update your balances, amount paid to date, and the amount left until payoff.
 Seeing your progress will keep you from feeling like you’re not getting anywhere.